noacs-io/audit-filters-ofi-performance/Study-plan.md

 and organs.
 Blunt trauma with enough force can however be penetrating in character [@hexdall2011Mechanism].

+Blunt trauma is more common than penetrating trauma.
+Incidence of penetrating trauma has been shown to be between 3% and 34% depending on region.
+Crime-rate and firearms usage are correlated to higher rates of penetrating trauma. [@pfeifer2016mortality]; [@stormann2016epidemiology].

 Globally, the leading cause of injury are road traffic accidents [@vos2020global];[@roth2018global] In Sweden, road traffic incidence account for around 40% of injuries and falls account for 40% of injuries [@SweTrau2022Arsrapport].

 ## Impact
-The impact of trauma depends greatly on the type of trauma, where it occurred and to whom it affected.
-Trauma contributes for 11.9% of global Years of life lost (YLL) [@roth2018global].
-Furthermore, Trauma is associated with higher tendency to depression, post traumatic stress syndrome (PTSD), negative effects on cognitive functions etc. [@north1999psychological];[@muscatelli2017prevalence].
+The impact of trauma depends greatly on the type of trauma, where it occurred LMIC show higher levels of DALY and to whom it affected.
+Trauma contributes to 11.9% of global Years of life lost (YLL) [@roth2018global].
+Furthermore, trauma is associated with higher tendency to depression, post traumatic stress syndrome (PTSD), negative effects on cognitive functions etc. [@north1999psychological];[@muscatelli2017prevalence].
+People who witness traumatic injuries are also subject to PTSD.
+Traumatic injuries are associated with 36% not coming back to work within 1 year [@david2022measuring].

 Injuries are, however, not only a burden to the afflicted individual but also to communities and to society as a whole [@newnam2014impacts].
 One aspect of such societal effects are the economic costs.
-There have been attempts to estimate the global cost  of injury it is a complicated task due to its variabitity.
+There have been attempts to estimate the global cost  of injury it is a complicated task due to its variability.
 It is however estimated that the cost of road injuries alone account for 2% of   gross   domestic   product   (GDP)   in   high-income   countries [@world2014injuries].